Why did The Committee for the Fiduciary Standard form and what is its objective?

 The Committee formed in May 2009 to advocate for the authentic fiduciary standard as established under the Investment Advisers Act of 1940.

 The Committee seeks to help inform and nurture a public discussion on the fiduciary standard.
-Its objective is to ensure that any financial reform regarding the fiduciary standard, 1) meets the requirements of the authentic fiduciary standard, as presently established in the Investment Advisers Act of 1940, and 2) covers all professionals who provide investment and financial advice or who hold themselves out as providing financial or investment advice, without exceptions and without exemptions.
+Its objective is to ensure that any financial reform regarding the fiduciary standard, 1) meets the requirements of the authentic, undiluted fiduciary standard, as presently established in the Investment Advisers Act of 1940, and ERISA, and 2) covers all professionals who provide investment and financial advice or who hold themselves out as providing financial or investment advice, without exceptions and without exemptions.

 The Committee is led by a steering group of practitioners and experts.